 How do I monitor a secondary DNS server?

 Monitor transfer success, query latency, error rates, and zone data freshness using dig/nslookup, system logs, and toolkits like dnsviz or bespoke monitoring dashboards.
-Discover the dns server name from an ip address the ultimate guide: DNS Lookup, Reverse DNS, and IP-to-Hostname Mapping
+Create Calculated Columns in SQL Server Like a Pro: 7 Techniques You Need to Know 2026

 How do I test zone transfers?